-Metformin is classified as a biguanide, which means it helps regulate blood sugar levels in diabetic patients.
-Specifically, it reduces glucose production and increases glucose uptake to prevent dangerous spikes in blood sugar.
+Metformin is classified as a biguanide, which helps regulate blood sugar levels in diabetic patients.
+Specifically, it reduces glucose production and increases glucose uptake to prevent dangerous spikes in blood sugar .

-There are many other biguanides that serve as diabetes medications, many of which also inhibit the expression of the enzymes that metabolize kratom.
+Many other biguanides serve as diabetes medications, inhibiting the expression of the enzymes that metabolize kratom.